Low Moor, Bradford: History

 Before 1790 Low Moor was nothing but a hamlet where a small number of cottages housed a few handloom weavers who sold their produce in places like the Halifax Piece Hall.
 The village changed beyond all recognition around 1790 due to the establishment and subsequent rapid growth of the Low Moor Ironworks which was to become a worldwide name.
-The rapid rise in the number of employees caused a great increase in the local population and the need for housing, churches, shops, pubs and public buildings to meet their needs changed forever Low Moor’s image.
+The rapid rise in the number of employees caused a great increase in the local population and the need for housing, churches, shops, pubs and public buildings to meet their needs changed forever Low Moor's image.
 The image was again changed during the 1960s and 1970s when the whole area was redeveloped.

 Low Moor was home to the Transperience museum, which was opened in 1995 but closed in 1997.

 1916 Low Moor Explosion

-On 21 August 1916 when the eyes of the world were concentrated on the titanic struggle in The Somme, there occurred at Low Moor, Bradford one of the most awful industrial disasters ever, in this country.
+On 21 August 1916 when the eyes of the world were concentrated on the titanic struggle in The Somme, there occurred at Low Moor, Bradford one of the most awful industrial disasters ever in the United Kingdom.
 This took place at the premises of the Low Moor Munitions Company, formerly the Low Moor Chemical Company, situated at the bottom of New Works Road, where picric acid, used in the making of high explosives, was being manufactured in large quantities.
 Efforts were made by the works fire brigade to bring a fire under control, but to no avail.
 The first of the Bradford firemen to arrive came from Odsal station and were later joined by 18 men from Central.
 A tremendous explosion occurred which blew them completely off the engine and, in the words of Chief Officer Scott:

 Explosions, large and small occurred at frequent intervals, each scattering blazing debris in all directions, and gradually the whole works were destroyed.
 At the adjoining North Bierley Works in Cleckheaton Road, a large gasometer containing 270000 cuft of gas was ruptured by falling debris.
 The escaping gas quickly ignited and the heat could be felt almost a mile away.
 In the nearby railway sidings almost 30 carriages and wagons were destroyed and 100 seriously damaged.
 Damage to surrounding areas was extensive, with broken windows in all houses and shops for 2 mi around.
 Roofs were badly damaged, ceilings brought down and doors were broken, so that for several days, people could not live in their houses and were forced to camp out in neighbouring fields or live with relatives.
 Some properties were completely demolished by the blast and 29 houses in First Street were erected in 1919 to replace these.
-One thing which one eye witness recalls was the number of dogs running away in all directions, later to be found as far away as Wakefield, Huddersfield and Halifax.
+One thing which one eyewitness recalls was the number of dogs running away in all directions, later to be found as far away as Wakefield, Huddersfield and Halifax.
 The official casualty figures given were – 34 people killed and 60 injured.
 These figures applied only to the works, but outside the works, many more were injured by flying glass and debris.